 - Supports multiple accounts and simultaneously login (up to five)

-- Compatible with UTF-8 mails and direct mail links
+- Compatible with UTF-8 emails and direct mail links

 - Automatic updates